joehot200/RDTTrades/README.md

 Zapier may have a slight delay.
 "Timestamp" = Gmail timestamp (trade received from ToS).
 "Time Received (Github)" = Zapier timestamp (trade sent to github from zapier).

+* - I had ChatGPT assistance - the current plan is just to